 Current EUI members can access German SOEP data as follows:

-- Complete the online Data Registration Form (selecting 'G-SOEP' in the dropdown menu)
+- Complete the Library's Micro Data Registration Form (selecting 'G-SOEP' from the dropdown menu)

-- Following registration, users will be given access to the restricted server and provided with a password.
+- Following registration, users are given access instructions and password.

 Please read, and abide by, the terms and conditions of use for licensed data resources.